The Declaration: Critical reception

-Chart performance
+Commercial performance

 The Declaration debuted and peaked at number six on the US Billboard 200, selling 86,000 copies in its first week of release.
 It marked Ashanti's lowest opening sales for a regular studio album to then and was a considerable decline from her previous effort Concrete Rose, which had opened to sales of 254,000 units in 2004.
 On the Top R&B/Hip Hop Albums chart the album debuted at number two where it spent a total of 34 consecutive weeks on the chart.
 By October 2008, The Declaration had sold 246,000 copies.